 Strategy TR-2: Improves accessibility of a core highway safety database Problem (link to strategy) There is a pressing need to enhance the quality, comprehensiveness, and accessibility of all six core highway safety databases.
-Countermeasures and justification practices identified in the Traffic Records Program Assessment Advisory.
+Countermeasures and justification According to the 2022 Traffic Records Assessment, The Crash Core Recommendations: 1.
+Improve the description and contents of the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.